-11.3.5.1.
-Policy Enforcement, Retaliation, and Support
+12.3.6.
+Grievance Procedures for Sexual Misconduct: Policy Enforcement, Retaliation, and Support

-By reporting the incident to a University official, a judicial investigation of the perpetrator will be discussed with the victim and initiated with their consent.
+By reporting the incident to a University official, the Title IX Coordinator will be notified and with appropriate University officials will take immediate and corrective action to insure safety and minimize recurrence of sexual misconduct and/or violence.
+The Title IX Coordinator will respond with prompt and equitable action that can include interim measures for all parties and steps to minimize the burden on the victim.
 During the investigation, interim measures may be put in place, such as a "no contact" order between the parties.
-The complainant also has the right to terminate involvement in the investigation at any time.
-An investigation may proceed even if the student does not want to move forward.
+The complainant also has the right to terminate involvement in the investigation at any time, although an investigation may proceed without the complainant's involvement.
+It is the duty of the University to investigate and eliminate harassment, misconduct or violence, address the effects of it, and prevent the reoccurrence.

-All students and employees are expected to cooperate fully with any sexual offense investigation.
+All students and employees are expected to cooperate fully with any investigation under this policy.
 The University does not tolerate retaliation or discrimination against any person, and/or their family and friends, who brings forward a complaint, who cooperates in the investigation of a complaint, or who participates in the discipline process for an alleged violation of this policy.
-Anyone who believes they have been retaliated against as a result of their involvement with an investigation and/or discipline process for an alleged violation of sexual misconduct, harassment, and assault policy should immediately report the alleged retaliation to hearing coordinator.
+The University will not only take steps to prevent retaliation, it will also take strong responsive action if retaliation occurs.
+Anyone who believes they have been retaliated against as a result of their involvement with an investigation and/or discipline process for an alleged violation of the Policy on Sexual Misconduct should immediately report the alleged retaliation to the hearing coordinator or Title IX Coordinator.
 An independent investigation will be conducted and appropriate disciplinary action will be taken, up to and including suspension or expulsion from the University, in the case of a student, and up to and including termination of employment, in the case of an employee.

-Individuals who experience sexual misconduct, harassment and assault will be provided resources for ongoing support and provided multiple options for resolving the matter.
-In cases with a conduct hearing, a faculty-staff judicial board, organized by the director of residence life or dean of students, will hear the case according to the appropriate timeline and procedure (see Sec.11.3.5.5.).
-The University is required to notify the local law enforcement of any alleged sexual assault.
+Individuals who experience sexual misconduct will be provided resources for ongoing support and provided multiple options for resolving the matter.
+An updated list of resources is maintained on the Oglethorpe University website at http://conduct.oglethorpe.edu/sexual-misconduct-policies/sexual-misconduct-policy-resources/.
+The University is required to notify the local law enforcement of any alleged sexual misconduct involving minors.
 (Back to ToC)

-11.3.5.2.
-Definitions of Roles
+12.3.7.
+Grievance Procedures for Sexual Misconduct: Definitions of Roles

-11.3.5.2.1.
+12.3.7.1.
 Advisor

-Both the complainant and the respondent involved in a discipline case alleging a violation of the Sexual Misconduct, Harassment, and Assault Policy have the right to an advisor of their choosing.
-An advisor may not be a parent or relative, an attorney, or a representative of an attorney.
+Both the complainant and the respondent involved in a discipline case alleging a violation of the Policy on Sexual Misconduct have the right to an advisor of their choosing.
 Members of the hearing panel or those who will be serving as witnesses in the case may not serve as an advisor.
 The role of the advisor throughout the process and during the hearing is to provide support and advice to the student.
 Advisors may not speak to the hearing panel or ask questions of the other parties or witnesses.
 At the student's request, the advisor may be present any time their advisee is meeting with the hearing panel or other member of the University staff regarding the discipline case.
 The advisor may not speak on behalf of the student; the student must speak on their own behalf.
 The advisor must maintain the confidentiality of the entire discipline process.
-The Title IX coordinator is able to connect complainants and respondents to faculty and staff advisors at the students' request.
-(Back to ToC)
+The Title IX Coordinator is able to connect complainants and respondents to faculty and staff advisors at the students' request.
+Proceedings will not be rescheduled to accommodate an advisor.

-11.3.5.2.2.
+12.3.7.2.
 Complainant

-The complainant is a person who makes a complaint of an alleged violation of the Sexual Misconduct, Harassment, and Assault Policy.
-(Back to ToC)
+The complainant is a person who makes a complaint of an alleged violation of the Policy on Sexual Misconduct.